PROJECT PURE HOPE

 Donate Online

 There are two ways to donate.
 Tap the Donate Online button above to launch our JustGiving page, which provides a fast online donation portal and collects Gift Aid declarations.
-Alternatively, complete the short Contact Form below and we can send you our partner charity's bank details to make a bank transfer.
+Alternatively, you can make a bank transfer to our partner charity's bank details.

 Donations are open to all and will only be used to cover costs directly related to the treatment and rehabilitation of the children.
-Funds will be used to support the children’s care in the UK (where possible), and when required: to offer expert advice and support remotely or face-to-face.
+Funds will be used to support the children’s care in the UK (where possible), to support medical evacuations such as our work in Italy, and when required: to offer expert advice and support remotely or face-to-face.
 Project Pure Hope team members are working pro bono, and the hospitals will do their work at cost.

 Funds are held by UCLH Charity with an agreed management protocol.
 UCLH Charity are operating a 100% donation policy - so all funds raised will only be used for the costs associated with the treatment and rehabilitation of the children.